Autianic/clockworkpi-linux/README.md

 Switch to the root user.

-Bind the `./mmc.img` file as a loop device so that we have better access to the partitions inside that image:
+Bind the `./mmc.raw` file as a loop device so that we have better access to the partitions inside that image:

 ```
-udisksctl loop-setup -f ./mmc.img
+udisksctl loop-setup -f ./mmc.raw
 ```

 You should see a new `/dev/loopn` entry where `n` is a number.
-There also should be further devices resembling individual paritions, i.e. `/dev/loop0p1`.
+There also should be further devices resembling individual partitions, i.e. `/dev/loop0p1`.
 If you want to remove the loop, issue:

 ```